Richard Kogan (physician): Gershwin

-Kogan, who is intrigued by Gershwin's creative process, points to a train ride that Gershwin and his lyricist brother Ira took when the composer was 25.
+Kogan points to a train ride that Gershwin and his lyricist brother Ira took when the composer was 25.
 They were traveling from New York to Boston for the tryout of a musical called Sweet Little Devil.
 "On the way, George said he paid close attention to the clickety-clack of the train on the tracks and the whooshing sounds of the train in motion.
 Later, he claimed that the entire construction of Rhapsody in Blue revealed itself to him during that ride."
-The composition combined elements of classical music and jazz and was finished in a mere three weeks.
+The piece combines elements of classical music and jazz and was finished in a mere three weeks.

-"He was," says Kogan, "stimulated by what others might consider noise."
-This was true for the Paris taxi horns that influenced An American in Paris as well.
-"Some composers insist on absolute quiet, but Gerwhwin composed with the window open."
+"He was stimulated by what others might consider noise", Kogan says.
+This was also true of the Paris taxi horns that influenced An American in Paris.
+"Some composers insist on absolute quiet, but Gershwin composed with the window open."

 At 38 Gershwin died of a brain tumor.
 Physicians had missed the signs of the tumor, which was not diagnosed until the day he died.
 He had gone to a hospital, complaining of headaches, and lapsed into a coma.
 Later a glioblastoma was found on his temporal lobe.
-He had been showing symptoms: he interrupted rehearsals, complaining about smelling burning garbage, and he had trouble with his coordination.
-But people may have missed the signs because he never stopped working; he was composing music until the last week of his life.
+He had been showing symptoms: he interrupted rehearsals, complaining about smelling burning garbage, and had trouble with his coordination.
+But people may have missed the signs because he never stopped working; he wrote music until the last week of his life.

-"What fascinates me," says Kogan, "is what influences creativity.
-And the capacity of music to heal and transform lives."

 Destigmatization

-When asked by Lloyd I. Sederer, M.D., about other concerns of his, Kogan has said that he is trying to destigmatize mental disorders: If geniuses can have a mental illness, then mental illness should not be thought shameful, especially if a mental disorder is part of the creative and inspirational process.
+When asked by psychiatrist Lloyd I. Sederer about other concerns of his, Kogan said that he is trying to destigmatize mental disorders: if geniuses can have a mental illness, then mental illness should not be thought shameful, especially if a mental disorder is part of the creative and inspirational process.
 Kogan has done numerous benefit concerts for organizations such as the National Alliance on Mental Illness (NAMI).